Taonga: Treaty of Waitangi and te Tiriti o Waitangi

 The definition of taonga has potential constitutional significance in New Zealand because of the use of the word in the second article of the Treaty of Waitangi.
 The English-language version of the treaty guaranteed the Māori signatories "full exclusive and undisturbed possession of their Lands and Estates Forests Fisheries and other properties".
 The Māori-language version of the treaty, which the vast majority of the signing parties endorsed (461 of 500 signatures), used the word taonga to translate the English phrase "other properties".

 Section 6(e) of the Resource Management Act 1991 mandates decision-makers to "recognise and provide for the relationship of Māori and their culture and traditions with their ancestral lands, water, sites, wāhi tapu [sacred sites], and other taonga" as a matter of national importance.

-Artifacts
+Artefacts

 Te Uenuku, or simply Uenuku, is an important early Māori carving housed at Te Awamutu Museum.
 Te Uenuku (literally "The rainbow") represents the tribal god Uenuku.

 Korotangi (bird of sorrow) is a carving of a bird made in serpentine stone.
 Some Māori of Tainui allegiance believe that it was brought to the country from Hawaiki in their ancestral waka.